 Our trip begins this morning in Salt Lake City, Utah.
-We meet our guides at 8am and, after introductions and a brief orientation, begin the four-hour drive southeast towards Utah’s canyon country.
-Arriving in early afternoon, we stop for a picnic lunch before setting out on a warm-up hike in Dead Horse Point State Park.
+After introductions and a brief orientation with our guides and fellow travelers, we begin the four-hour drive southeast towards Utah’s canyon country.
+Arriving in the early afternoon, we stop for a picnic lunch before setting out on a warm-up hike in Dead Horse Point State Park.
 Located on a mesa top on the edge of Canyonlands National Park, our trail offers outstanding views of the surrounding high desert landscape and the Colorado River far below.
 At hike’s end, we head to our campsite and pitch our tents before enjoying our first guide-prepared dinner under the vast Southwestern sky.
 Lunch and dinner included.

 Hiking: 3–5 miles, Elevation gain: +900’ / -900’; Van transfer: 4.5 hours